Farewell, My Lovely (1975 film): Plot

-Later Helen telephones Marlowe and arranges to meet him at a party later that night.
-At the party, Marlowe meets underworld figure Laird Brunette, who pays Marlowe $2,000 to arrange a meeting with Malloy.
+A few days later, Helen telephones Marlowe at his office and arranges to meet him at a party later that night.
+At the party, Marlowe talks to underworld figure Laird Brunette, who pays Marlowe $2,000 to arrange a meeting with Malloy.
 Later Marlowe meets Velma's old nightclub friend Jessie Florian, who says Velma has contacted her and wants to contact Malloy.
 Marlowe meets with Malloy at Georgie's house, where Velma telephones and arranges to meet him.
-Marlowe drives him to the motel where Velma is supposedly waiting but instead they are ambushed by two gunmen, who Marlowe kills in a shootout.
+Marlowe drives him to the motel where Velma is supposedly waiting.
+Instead, they are ambushed by two gunmen, whom Marlowe kills in a shootout.

 Marlowe and the police find Jessie Florian murdered.
 Marlowe suggests to his police friend Nulty that whoever used Florian to set up Malloy at the motel also got Tommy Ray to supply the fake photograph to send him off on a wild goose chase.
 Marlowe is convinced that Brunette knows what is going on, so he and Malloy sneak aboard Brunette's gambling boat and confront him.
-Helen appears and it is revealed she is Velma, a former prostitute under Amthor, who married Baxter Grayle without him knowing about her background.
-Velma has been working with Brunette to kill off anyone who knows her real identity.
-Velma shoots Malloy and in turn Marlowe shoots her.
+Helen appears and it is revealed she is Velma, a former prostitute under Amthor, who married Baxter Grayle without his knowing about her background.
+Velma has been working with Brunette to kill off anyone who knows her real identity to protect Brunette's hold over Judge Grayle.

+In spite of Marlowe's warnings to Moose, Velma shoots Malloy and in turn Marlowe shoots her.
 As Nulty and the police arrive, Marlowe leaves and returns to his hotel room.
 He decides to give the $2,000 that he had received from Brunette to Tommy Ray's widow and young son, both of whom he had met earlier.